Chicago powerlifter competes in Special Olympics

 Fallon' family also went to Seattle to cheer him on.

 "Aiden is no different than any of my other children.
-We expect the best and we got the best," said mom Janie Fallon.
+We expect the best and we got the best," said Janie Fallon, Aiden's mother.

-"One of his favorite slogans is, 'Never give up' and he doesn't.
-So he loves to compete and I don't think there's any limitation," said dad Pat Fallon.
+"One of his favorite slogans is, 'Never give up,' and he doesn't.
+So he loves to compete and I don't think there's any limitation," said Pat Fallon, Aiden's father.

 Fallon said he plans to compete in powerlifting in the future, but also likes several other sports, including floor hockey, basketball, volleyball, tennis and golf.